Best Practices and Issues that Arise in DCF Models

 - errors are extremely difficult to detect and correct; and

-- spreadsheet developers are over-confident in the accuracy of their spreadsheets.
+- spreadsheet developers are overconfident about the accuracy of their spreadsheets.

-While it is difficult to guarantee that a complex DCF model is 100 per cent free from errors, if best practice is followed in terms of the model design and quality control and testing of the model, this minimises the risk of material errors and inconsistencies being included in the model.
-We have set out below the best practice in relation to the design and review of DCF models, with the key principles applicable to both basic and complex models.
+Although it is difficult to guarantee that a complex DCF model is entirely free of errors, if best practice is followed in terms of the model design and quality control and testing of the model, this minimises the risk of material errors and inconsistencies being included in the model.
+We set out below the best practice in relation to the design and review of DCF models, with the key principles applicable to both basic and complex models.

 Design of the model

-If a DCF model is well formatted and labelled (e.g., notes are included explaining how figures have been calculated, it is clear which figures are inputs and which are calculations, the source of any inputs are clear), the model should be fully understandable, even from PDF prints of each worksheet, and even for complex spreadsheets that could run to hundreds of pages in a printed copy.
+If a DCF model is well formatted and labelled (e.g., notes are included that explain how figures have been calculated, it is clear which figures are inputs and which are calculations, and the sources of any inputs are clear), the model should be fully understandable, even from PDF prints of each worksheet, and even for complex spreadsheets that could run to hundreds of pages in a printed copy.

-If a DCF model is poorly designed, the task of reviewing the model or trying to make changes to assumptions can be very difficult, as it becomes difficult even to understand how the model and the calculations within it are working, and thus whether the model is accurate.
+If a DCF model is poorly designed, the task of reviewing the model or trying to make changes to assumptions can be very difficult, as it becomes difficult even to understand how the model and the calculations within it are working, including what implicit assumptions are being made as part of the calculations, and thus whether the model is accurate.
 For example, if the sources of the inputs are not clearly labelled within the model, it becomes difficult to agree the input figures contained in the model back to the source data.

 The first responsibility for preparing a robust model lies with the preparer of the model.
 We suggest that preparers follow a number of basic principles around design.
 There are a number of guides that can be followed, for example, the Institute of Chartered Accountants in England and Wales publishes a list of 20 principles for good spreadsheet practice.
 The list that our own firm uses contains the following.

-A well-designed model will have a clear and easy-to-follow structure, with separate worksheets for:
+A well-designed model will have a clear and easy-to-follow structure, with best practice including separate worksheets for:

-The more complex models will usually contain numerous inputs and calculations worksheets.
+The more complex models will usually contain numerous input and calculation worksheets.
 If this is the case, all the worksheets for each category should be grouped together within the spreadsheet.
-Typically, inputs worksheets will grouped together on the right of the tabbed worksheets, which then flow into the calculations worksheets in the middle, with the output worksheet on the left.
+Typically, input worksheets will be grouped together on the right of the tabbed worksheets, which then flow into the calculation worksheets in the middle, with the output worksheet on the left.
 In a well-designed spreadsheet with many worksheets, data will then flow through a model in one direction, from right to left across the tabbed worksheets.